softbar/RpcTools/README.md

 When using a Fritzbox add-on module, when creating manually, the specification of the host or the IP is sufficient.
 As an example Host = http://fritz.box or 192.168.178.1

-Note: To keep the config files of the devices in the cache too small, unnecessary functions and status variables of the XML files are not taken into account during the import.
+Note: To keep the cache device config files small, unneeded functions and status variables are ignored when processing the XML files.
 If you want to dive deeper finds everything in the discrover.inc file, I also have the modules in the source code (for my purposes * laugh *) well documented.